Create a Website Account - Manage notification subscriptions, save form progress and more.

 Use the links on this page to learn more about any of our parks.

-All minors, all first time applicants, all adults with very old passports (more than five years expired) or issued before their 16th birthday must appear and fill out DS-11 (PDF).
-For further questions, contact us at 845-291-2699.
+All minors, first time applicants, adults with very old passports (more than five years expired) or issued before their 16th birthday must appear and fill out DS-11 (PDF).
+For further questions, contact us at 845-291-2698 or email us at email@example.com

 To see what to provide with your application, visit out Application Requirements page.